 - Jim Gaffigan, Mr. Universe

+Let's be honest: first trimester kinda sucks.
 Hormones flood your system.
 Your digestive system is on strike with each part protesting something different.
 You're exhausted, possibly bloated and nauseous, and may not want to explain why to your employer or friends yet.

 I once described the first trimester of pregnancy as similar to having mono, but without the sore throat.
 The kissing disease, indeed.
 And just like in college, you have plenty of studying to do.